 An MLP is a business structure that is taxed as a partnership, but whose ownership interests are traded like corporate stock on a market.
 Whereas profit from publicly traded C corporations is taxed at both the corporate level and the shareholder level, income from MLPs is taxed only at the shareholder level because it is treated as a partnership for tax purposes.

-Writing in the New York Times on June 2, 2012, Dan Reicher and Felix Mormann of Stanford University's Steyer-Taylor Center for Energy Policy and Finance described the appeal of MLPs: "Master limited partnerships carry the fund-raising advantages of a corporation: ownership interests are publicly traded and offer investors the liquidity, limited liability and dividends of classic corporations.
+Writing in the New York Times, Dan Reicher and Felix Mormann of Stanford University's Steyer-Taylor Center for Energy Policy and Finance described the appeal of MLPs: "Master limited partnerships carry the fund-raising advantages of a corporation: ownership interests are publicly traded and offer investors the liquidity, limited liability and dividends of classic corporations.
 Their market capitalization exceeds $350 billion.
 With average dividends of just 6 percent, these investment vehicles could substantially reduce the cost of financing renewables."

 Because MLPs are so attractive to investors, they have been proven to bring new capital into American energy projects.
 This is especially important in the case of renewable-energy generation, where it is harder for investors to see as quick a return as compared to fossil fuel-based energy generation, for which much of the processing and transportation infrastructure was built decades ago.
-Critical infrastructure for renewable energy sources will take time and investment, so the MLP Parity Act levels the playing field and helps address that problem.
+Constructing the same level of critical infrastructure for renewable energy sources will take time and investment, so the Financing Our Energy Future Act levels the playing field and helps address that problem.

-The MLP Parity Act simply expands the definition of “qualified” sources to include clean energy resources and infrastructure projects.
+The Financing Our Energy Future Act simply expands the definition of “qualified” sources to include clean energy resources and infrastructure projects.
 Specifically included are those energy technologies that qualify under Sections 45 and 48 of the tax code, including wind, closed and open loop biomass, geothermal, solar, municipal solid waste, hydropower, marine and hydrokinetic, fuel cells, and combined heat and power.

-The MLP Parity Act does not affect any current MLP entity.
+The Financing Our Energy Future Act does not affect any current MLP entity.
 All projects currently eligible to structure as MLPs would continue to qualify exactly as they would under existing law.